IBM-Cloud/docs-services/services/kitewalk/index.md

 2. Initial tests of Kitewalk GEO Web Services-> follow the instructions included in our [First Tests Guide](http://api.kitewalk.com#first-tests){:new_window}.

 	```
 	Testing the services is free.
-A sandbox/testing API ID and API KEY will be provided for such purpose.
+A sandbox API ID and API KEY
+        are provided for such purpose.
+The sandbox site ws.kitewalk.com
-	The sandbox/testing site at http://ws.kitewalk.com will also help developpers to debug/inspect API calls.
+        also helps developers to debug / inspect API calls.
 	```
 	{: codeblock}